Ahacad/LSM-pre/slides.md

 - [9] K. Rott, intfrr/lsmtree.
 2021.
 Accessed: Jun.
 05, 2021.
 [Online].
 Available: https://github.com/intfrr/lsmtree

 - Tip: search "lsm-tree" or similar keywords on GitHub for community implementations
+- See more detailed parameters analyses in the paper!